secretmtgdev/Text-Share/README.md

-# Word Search
+# Kindle-like prototype
 ## Objective
-Emulates a standard word search functionality of a document with highlighting.
 This is a small project that leverages the RESTful architecture for uploading and reading files.
+The idea is to design a smooth system to handle fast and efficient data transer between the frontend and backend emulating that of Kindle.

 ## Tech stack
 - Frontend